TrellixVulnTeam/chromium-infra_OF7I/recipes/README.recipes.md

     the builder to use a non-default Go version.
 What exact Go versions correspond to "legacy" and "bleeding_edge" and default is defined in bootstrap.py in infra.git.
-  * go_modules - if True, bootstrap Go in Modules mode.
   * kwargs - passed as is to bot_update.ensure_checkout.

 Returns: